 It is important that the detailing and materials used on an extension reflect the dwelling.
-Where there are inconsistencies that do not complement the building, the extension can appear visually obtrusive.
+Where inconsistencies there are that complement the building, the extension can appear visually obtrusive.

 As a general rule the materials used in the construction of an extension or out-building should match the finishes of the house.
-In some circumstances, alternative but complementary materials may be used where it enhances the dwelling or helps make the extension appear more subservient.
+In some circumstances alternative but complementary materials may be used where it enhances the dwelling or helps make the extension appear more subservient.